Faiza-Haque/Faizas-Blog/README.md

 - [youtube video]( https://youtu.be/RiWxhm5ZdFM?si=QAqrC1_olVXs5vUc)
 - [BlackBox] Blackbox code autocomplete is build to make developers faster while writing code.
 This Machine Learning program helped me with my comments and helped me understand the code I was writing.
+- [W3Schools] W3Schools is a free web resource that provides information about HTML, CSS, and JavaScript.
+It is a great resource for learning web development.

 ## Acknowledgments
 - Tutors and TAs